Dr Guy Westwood

 Research Interests

-My research focuses on ancient rhetorical prose literature, especially the surviving political oratory of democratic Athens.
-My first book, The Rhetoric of the Past in Demosthenes and Aeschines: Oratory, History, and Politics in Classical Athens (OUP, 2020), looks at how two prominent fourth-century Athenian politicians deployed examples from, and ideas about, the city's past to persuade mass citizen audiences in the lawcourts and political Assembly.
+My research focuses on classical Greek and Roman rhetorical prose literature, especially the surviving political oratory of democratic Athens.
+My first book, The Rhetoric of the Past in Demosthenes and Aeschines: Oratory, History, and Politics in Classical Athens (Oxford: OUP, 2020) looked at how these two prominent fourth-century Athenian politicians deployed examples from, and ideas about, Athens’s past to persuade mass citizen audiences in the city’s lawcourts and political Assembly.
+I continue to work on Demosthenes and Aeschines in particular, and I am also increasingly looking at classical Athenian oratory’s performance aspects and its relationships with drama, especially comedy.
+Most types of development in the study of fifth and fourth-century Greece tend to interest me, though, and I enjoy trying to keep abreast of advances in research (including archaeological research) on states and communities beyond Athens, especially elsewhere in central Greece and in the Peloponnese.

 Research Keywords